2026 Vendor Ranking

 ScenarioBest choiceWhyWatch-outAlternative

-Senior Python staff augmentationUvik SoftwareSenior-only, fast match, embeds in your teamConfirm role-specific seniorityIntellias
+Senior Python staff augmentationUvik Softwaresenior, fast match, embeds in your teamConfirm role-specific seniorityIntellias

 Dedicated retail engineering teamUvik SoftwareManaged squad across Python/data/AIAgree ownership boundariesIntellias